 Take photos close up with the wall, straight on, from far away, or shot from different angles so you can play around with bokeh!

-Be sure to also go up to the Harmon Observation Tower in the museum as well!
 You don’t need to pay museum admission to go check out the view, which also makes it one of the best free things to do in San Francisco.
 From here, you can enjoy some stunning views of Golden Gate Park, Ocean Beach, the Presidio, the Golden Gate Bridge, the Marin Headlands, and the downtown skyline.

 Legion of Honor